DiceDB/dice/.github/ISSUE_TEMPLATE/report_command_bug.md

 ---
 name: Bug in DiceDB command
-about: Use this template to report bug in any command behaviour vs Redis
+about: Use this template to report bug in any command behaviour
 title: 'Inconsistent `{CMD}`: <Describe the error in one concise line>'
 labels: ''
 assignees: ''